pw94/CallsCRM/README.md

 # CallsCRM
-Application in ASP.NET Core MVC with EF Core
+Application was created in ASP.NET Core MVC with EF Core